This class is not being offered next session, but check out Chris’s other 1-day workshop: Writing from the Fingertips.

-We all have unique “writing voices,” but often we can’t really “hear” those voices ourselves, even when others can.
-This half-day workshop will aim to help you hear the sound of your authentic writing voice, because once you feel secure with the individuality of your voice, you’ll grow immeasurably as a writer.
+We all have “writing voices,” but often we can’t really “hear” those voices ourselves, even when others can.
+In this class, you’ll learn to hear what’s unique about your writing voice, jumpstart your writing, and produce new work.

-“What I want you to get out of this morning exploration,” says instructor Chris DeLorenzo, “is a sense of how your voice comes across as one-of-a-kind.
+“What I want you to get out of this workshop,” says instructor Chris DeLorenzo, “is a sense of how your voice comes across as one-of-a-kind, and how writing can be fun and experimental.
 Only then can you learn to let go of self-conscious writing—writing that sounds the way you think it’s supposed to sound.”

-This workshop will give you three hours of writing exercises designed to encourage writing with concrete details, description and dialogue, along with a healthy dose of silliness, wackiness, and playfulness to balance the serious stuff.
+The exercises in this class focus on producing writing with concrete details, description and dialogue, along with a healthy dose of playfulness to balance the serious stuff.

-“You’ll be given permission to write anything you want,” says Chris, “in order to discover the joy and spontaneity of creating from the internal ‘dream space’ of the imagination, and to more deeply explore the question: ‘What do I have to say as a writer?'”
+“You’ll be given permission to write anything you want,” says Chris, “in order to discover the how effortless and fun it can be to create from the internal ‘dream space’ of the imagination.
+You’ll also get a chance to more deeply explore the question: ‘What do I want to say as a writer?’”

 Based on the Amherst Writers and Artists method, Chris’s workshop encourages a sense of safety and mutual trust among participants.
 “Many classes and workshops are about having someone else define and critique your work,” says Chris, “whereas my workshops are about allowing you to do that for yourself, by reflecting on the positive feedback (as opposed to critiques) that you get from me and your classmates.”